 If your dog’s shaking her head or scratching her ears, ear mites may be to blame.

-So today, I’m going to talk about how to identify ear mites and how to get rid of them.
+So here’s some information about ear mites, how to identify these pests … and how to get rid of them.

 What Are Ear Mites (Otodectes cynotis)?

-But there’s a specific kind of ear mite I want to get into in this post.
-It’s called Otodectes cynotis and it’s one of the most common types of ear mites.
-It’s also a type of mange.
+But there’s a specific kind of ear mite we’ll cover in this post.
+It’s called Otodectes cynotis and it’s one of the most common types of ear mites (1).
+It’s also a type of mange, also called Otodectic mange.

 Ear mites usually live in your dog’s ear canal … but occasionally on the body.
 They feed off wax and oils in your dog’s ears.
 And that makes your dog itchy.